Euoplocephalus

 Euoplocephalus reached 5.3 m in length and 2 MT in body mass.
 Its body was low-slung and very flat and wide, standing on four sturdy legs.
 Its head had a short drooping snout with a horny beak to bite off plants that were digested in the large gut.
 Like other ankylosaurids, Euoplocephalus was largely covered by bony armor plates, among them rows of large high-ridged oval scutes.
 The neck was protected by two bone rings.
-It could also actively defend itself against predators like Gorgosaurus using a heavy club at the end of its tail.
+It could also actively defend itself against predators like Albertosaurus, Daspletosaurus, and Gorgosaurus using a heavy club at the end of its tail.

 Description

 Size

 Among the ankylosaurids, Euoplocephalus was exceeded in size only by Ankylosaurus, and perhaps Tarchia and Cedarpelta.
 Euoplocephalus was about 5.3 m long and weighed about 2 MT.
 Like other ankylosaurids, it had a very broad and flat low-slung torso, about four feet high, positioned on four short legs.